ryandkb8/tasks-backend/README.md

 ## Running tests
 In order to run tests you must have Java 8 and SBT installed as well as docker running.

 A docker container with the postgresql database must be running in order to run tests.
-This can be brought up with by running `./script_db.sh`
+This can be brought up with by running: `./script_db.sh`

 To bring up the database and run all the tests run the following:
 ```